ApimorLabs/ThinkRchive/README.md

 > An app showing all details for various Lenovo Thinkpad models.
 Made to try out Jepack Compose for Android.

+# Kotlin Multiplaform version of this app can be found here: [Thinkrchive-Mutliplatform](https://github.com/racka98/Thinkrchive-Multiplatform)

 ### ✨ Demo

 - [Coming Soon]()